ttinoco/PFNET/python/docs/problems.rst

 Generator participation
 -----------------------

-This constraint is of type :data:`CONSTR_TYPE_PAR_GEN <pfnet.CONSTR_TYPE_PAR_GEN>`.
+This constraint has type :data:`CONSTR_TYPE_PAR_GEN <pfnet.CONSTR_TYPE_PAR_GEN>`.
 It enforces specific active power participations among slack generators, and reactive power participations among generators regulating the same bus voltage magnitude.
 For slack generators, all participate with equal active powers.
 For voltage regulating generators, each one participates with the same fraction of its total resources.
 More specifically, this constraint enforces

 .. math::